jpotts15/Network_Labs_with_ClaudeCode/README.md

 Bottom line right now its pretty useful, a lot of folks are instantly anti-AI which is a fine prerogative but for me I've built so many baseline labs and spent so many hours overcoming minor issues that become time sinks that if I can have claude act like a 1000 monkeys beating against it until it gets to 75% then I'm happy because I can hand hold it remotely while playing with my kids and then spend the few hours I have doing the actual part of the lab I set out to do.
 Don't get me wrong, doing that upfront and initial work is very vaulable if you never have but this project is about automating that pain point and getting to the meat of the labs.

+## Goal
+The goal of this project is to simplify the lab creation for (human) network engineers, smooth over pain points and shorten the time between learning and lab'ing.

 ## Lab Examples
 ## Multi-Site Data Center Example
 <img width="1461" height="871" alt="image" src="https://github.com/user-attachments/assets/95c7bd42-a683-4c46-948d-f8c306393af9" />